 Ionic Liquids: Ionic liquids (ILs) are a diverse group of salts that are liquid at ambient temperature.
 ILs are polar solvents with varying degrees of hydrogen-bonding ability, negligible vapour pressures under process-relevant conditions and a wide range of tunable solvent properties.
 ILs have proven highly effective solvents for use in cellulose processing and have recently been demonstrated as effective at lignocellulose pretreatment and biomass fractionation.
 Anions with high hydrogen-bond basicity, such as chloride or acetate, yield ILs that dissolve cellulose, while bifunctional (protic and hydrogen-bond basic) anions can be employed to de-lignify biomass in partially aqueous ILs.
 This route simplifies the biorefining process, yielding potential energy savings.
 While ILs are ideal media for biomass deconstruction, the impact on bioconversions (e.g. biotolerance, IL recyclability) and opportunities for further conversions remain unknown.
 We explore the fundamental science underlying IL interactions in biocatalytic systems and developing efficient separations for biomass deconstruction and IL recovery.
 This requires an in-depth knowledge of IL solution behavior and interactions with proteins and cell membranes, the chemistry underlying biomass deconstruction, and the process variables essential to integrated biorefining.

-Deconstruction of biomass using ionic liquids: ILs can effectively pretreat numerous energy crops by separating the components (cellulose, hemicelluloses, lignin).
+Deconstruction of biomass using ionic liquids: ILs can effectively pretreat numerous feedstocks by separating the components (cellulose, hemicelluloses, lignin).
 This can be achieved by two main routes: dissolution or de-lignification.
-We focus on the latter route (the ionoSolv process) due to higher water tolerance (reduced energy inputs for biomass or IL drying), better lignin removal, accessible lignin recovery (without destroying the IL) and simplified processing.
-Our current research in this area focusses on the chemical interactions between ILs and the individual biopolymers leading to better separations, and the impact of the ILs on downstream processing to biofuels and platform chemicals.
+We focus on the latter route (the ionoSolv process) due to much lower cost, higher water tolerance (reduced energy inputs for biomass or IL drying), better lignin removal, accessible lignin recovery (without destroying the IL) and simplified processing.
+Our research in this area focusses on the chemical interactions between ILs and the individual biopolymers leading to better separations, and the impact of the ILs on downstream processing to cellulosic materials, biofuels and platform chemicals.

 Other Ionic Liquids Research:

-Process and Techno-economic Modelling of Ionic Liquid Biorefining (with Prof Nilay Shah, Centre for Process Systems Engineering)
+Process and Techno-economic Modelling of Ionic Liquid Biorefining

 Catalytic Production of Platform Chemicals from Biomass using Ionic Liquids